Articles by Frank Morgan

 Mathematics has got to be the most interesting of all subjects.
 As I was telling the wonderful math faculty at Berkshire Community College, even arithmetic is fascinating.
 Addition and multiplication are commutative: 4+7=7+4 and 4×7=7×4.
 I recall MIT Professor Michael Artin saying: When I ask my kids what’s 4×7, they answer “28.”
 7×4?
 “28.”

 Annual π Day Missive from Nick Yates ’06 Once again, Pi Day has arrived!
 As you probably know, pi (π) is a mathematical constant found in circles and throughout mathematics!
 Since pi’s decimal expansion starts off 3.14…, and today’s date is 3/14, we celebrate pi and all things mathematical on this day! <> 3.141592653589793238462643383279…, to

 An official World Cube Association Rubik’s Cube Competition filled Goodrich Hall Saturday March 2, 2014, organized by local school student Ric Donati and Professor Mihai Stoiciu.
 Competitors included Adam Reich ’14.
 Williams Record account.

 Williams Professor Julie Blackwood’s research on bats has been featured in an article in the Berkshire Eagle: It was previously featured in an article by NBC News on “Why killing vampire bats won’t stop spread of rabies” and also on the Williams College site.
 Photo by Daniel Streicker, used by permission, all rights reserved.

 Williams professor Steven J. Miller and his class built the Legos Star Destroyer in 10 minutes and 21 seconds.
 Click here for video.
-Coverage in Williams Record.
+Coverage in Williams Record and Williams Magazine.
 Course homepage Video from camera 1 Video from camera 2 Williams Time-lapse video